 Here are the basics from my original notes, circa 1985, written like the young novice I was.
 I remember writing all of this down as I talked to her.
 My thoughts on how to roast turkey in a brown paper bag were recorded afterwards I’m guessing.

-Start with a big brown grocery sack from the market (ask for a clean one).
+Start with a big brown grocery sack from the market (ask for a clean one) and oil it.
 Rub every pore of it with Wesson oil or else it might burn (any vegetable oil works but not olive).
 MASSAGE the oil into the paper bag/sack.
 (And I mean MASSAGE).

 Now remove all the giblets ? (innards) from the turkey.
 Add “Holy Trinity” (??) to the cavity (Holy Trinity = some onion, celery and carrot).

 Massage REAL mayo all over bird.
 You don’t need to spend $$$ (on the mayonnaise).
 You need the fatty kind for the oil (full-fat real mayo only).
 Sprinkle poultry seasoning generously.
 (It’s easy to find at any grocery store).
 And some S&P.